Pilgrimss/final_project_dynamo/apps/dynamo/DESIGN.md

 ### Description
 Determines where the replicas of the object should be placed based on the associated key, and writes the replicas to disk.
 ### Implementation
+- Only nodes in the key's preference list can coordinate
 - The coordinator generates a vector clock for the new version and writes the new version locally
 - then sends the new version to the $N$ highest-ranked reachable nodes in the preference list of the *key*
 - If at least $W-1$ nodes respond then the write is considered successful